The page has been translated by Gen AI.

 Detailed Information

-Repository list page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+Repository list page lets you view detailed information of the selected resource and edit the information if necessary.

 CategoryDetailed description